carnisj/bcdi/doc/EXAMPLE_POSTPROCESSING.rst

     - scripts in ``/path_to/anaconda3/envs/myenv/bin``
     - config files in ``/path_to/anaconda3/envs/myenv/lib/python3.8/site-packages/bcdi/examples``

+After launching the script, a pop-up window opens, so that you can select the files to load.
+By default this window opens at the location defined by ``data_dir``, but you can navigate to any location on your computer.

 The phase retrieval output will be loaded and several postprocessing steps are applied automatically.
 Below are few important points about parameters: